guosyjlu/SUNG/README.md

-This is the official implementation of paper "A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning".
+This is the official implementation of paper "A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning" (TNNLS 2025).

 # SUNG